Nierenstein reaction

 The Nierenstein reaction is an organic reaction describing the conversion of an acid chloride into a haloketone with diazomethane.
 It is an insertion reaction in that the methylene group from the diazomethane is inserted into the carbon-chlorine bond of the acid chloride.

 Reaction mechanism

 The reaction proceeds through a diazonium salt intermediate formed when diazomethyl anion displaces the chloride:

 Excess diazomethane can act as a base, abstracting a hydrogen from the diazonium intermediate.
 The results are a neutral diazoketone, which does not react further; and methyldiazonium chloride, which decomposes to chloromethane.
 The unreactive diazoketone can, however, be re-activated with hydrogen chloride to give the Nierenstein product:

 In even some cases with limited diazomethane, the reaction process can stall into the diazoketone pathway, requiring reparative HCl gas.
+Substitution of a mixed anhydride for the acyl halide also gives the diazoketone.